 The concept of historical contingency is the theme of the late Stephen Jay Gould’s book Wonderful Life.3 According to this idea, the evolutionary process consists of an extended sequence of unpredictable, chance events.
 To help clarify this concept, Gould used the metaphor of “replaying life’s tape.”
 If one were to push the rewind button, erase life’s history, and then let the tape run again, the results would be completely different each time.

 Gould envisioned historical contingency as primarily resulting from external events (such as climate change or asteroid impacts).
-But this latest work indicates that the intrinsic complexity of proteins also contributes to historical contingency because of the necessity and low probability of permissive amino acid substitutions that support functional changes.
+But this latest work indicates that the intrinsic complexity of proteins also contributes to historical contingency, because of the necessity and low probability of of permissive amino acid substitutions that support functional changes.

 How Widespread Is Historical Contingency?